kongware/ftor/README.md

 ### Construction

 You can create typed arrays with the `Arr` constructor.
-Unlike `Fun` you don't have to provide an explicit type signature but let the type checker introspect the type for you:
+Unlike `Fun` you don't have to provide an explicit type signature but let the type validator introspect the type for you:

 ```Javascript
 const xs = Arr([1, 2, 3]);